 Unsuitable ovenware may crack.
 Porcelain or ceramic ovenware can have small perforations in the handles or lids.
 These perforations conceal a cavity below.
 Any moisture that penetrates this cavity could cause the ovenware to crack.
 Only use microwave-safe ovenware.
-If using the appliance in microwave mode only, placing cookware and containers made of metal inside the appliance may cause sparks when the appliance is operating.
-This will damage the appliance.
-Never use metal containers when using the appliance in microwave mode only.Use only microwave-safe cookware or, alternatively, the microwave in combination with a type of heating.
+If using the appliance in microwave mode only, placing cookware and containers made of metal or featuring metal detailing inside the appliance may cause sparks when the appliance is operating.
+This may damage the appliance.
+Never use metal containers when using the appliance in microwave mode only.